serializingme/website-content/content/post/2016-10-07-active-directory-dump.md

 {{< gist serializingme 02d92704bc81d6787725b3ed8c808616 "dump-policy-example.xml" >}}

-If social engineering is a vector that is allowed in the rules of engagment of the penetration test, the `Dump-UsersPhotos` cmdlet will dump the users photographs stored on Active Directory.
+If social engineering is a vector that is allowed in the rules of engagement of the penetration test, the `Dump-UsersPhotos` cmdlet will dump the users photographs stored on Active Directory.
 Sometimes it help in researching the targets and possible ways to social engineer them.

 The scripts can be found in the [project page][1].
 Cheers ;)